 - Website and blog.
 Create a place where customers can buy and interact with your products.

 - Social media marketing.
-Make use of organic and paid social media content marketing to drive traffic and eventually convert that traffic into sales.
+Make use of organic and paid social media content marketing to drive traffic and convert that traffic into sales.

 - Email marketing.
 If you have a collection of emails, utilize them to drive up your ROI.
-Email marketing drives up the ROI with a range of 3,800% to 4440%.

 - YouTube is the second-largest search engine.
 Use it to grow your business with sponsored ads.

 - PPC.
-Pay per click is more likely to convert with over 50% success.
+Pay-per-click is more likely to convert with over 50% success.

 Successful marketing relies on your audience seeing the right messaging at the right time — meaning when they’re at a specific phase of the sales funnel.